 - Add the apples, and simmer for about 5 to 7 minutes, until softened but still crisp.
 Season with more salt and pepper to taste, if needed.
 At this point, the sauce should slightly thicken, but still be relatively thin.
 If needed, more liquid (equal parts broth and cider) until desired consistency.

 - Return the cooked pork chops to the pan, nesting them under the apples.
-Simmer for another 1 to 2 minutes.
+Simmer for another 2 minutes over low heat.
 Serve immediately.
 Enjoy!

 Notes

-- Apples: Use firm and sweet apples, such as Honeycrisp.
-Also consider combining Honeycrisp with Granny Smith apples for a sweet and tart flavor profile.
+- Apples: Also consider combining honeycrisp with granny smith for a sweet and tart flavor profile.

 - Use bone-in or boneless pork chops, depending on your preference.
 Boneless are easier and faster to cook, they cook more evenly.
 Bone-in pork chops tend to be juicier and tastier, but take longer to cook, especially around the bones.
 Always use a meat thermometer to be sure.